-The Venezuelan government has temporarily closed its land borders with Colombia due to security concerns and the smuggling of contraband.
+The Venezuelan government often temporarily closes its land borders with Colombia due to security concerns, the smuggling of contraband and the COVID-19 pandemic.
 Check with authorities for the latest security updates before traveling near the border.

 Taking buses and public transport in Colombia is safe, and there is a very, very slim chance of being kidnapped.

 However, try to always travel long distances in the day and with a reputable bus company, such as Marsol, Berlinas, Expreso Brasilia, or Rapido Ochoa.
 These companies always travel on main routes, only stopping to pick up passengers at official bus stations.

 The so-called paseo millonario (millionaire’s ride) happens when criminals working with taxi drivers take a passenger to various ATMs and force the victim to withdraw money from their account.

 The abduction doesn’t last long (24-48 hours) and victims are released unharmed.
 The targets are usually middle-to-wealthy Colombians, as well as foreign tourists for their perceived wealth.

 Although this type of crime doesn’t happen often, it is important to be aware that criminals are opportunists and by avoiding vulnerable situations, this will not happen to you.